-As the Anglesey and Gwynedd Joint Local Development Plan (2011 - 2026) was adopted on 31 July 2017, an AMR will not be required until 2019.
+As the Anglesey and Gwynedd Joint Local Development Plan (2011 - 2026) was adopted on 31 July 2017, an AMR will not be required until October 2019.

-Indicator 04.
-The local planning authority's current housing land supply in years "Good" "Improvement needed" The authority has a housing land supply of more than 5 years The authority has a housing land supply of less than 5 years
+Indicator 07.
+The local planning authority's current housing land supply in years "Good" "Improvement needed" The authority has a housing The authority has a housing land supply of 5 years or more land supply of less than 5 years